OpenIPC Downloads & Setup

 • Better video quality than most Raspberry Pi cameras.
 OpenIPC hardware is using Sony IMX sensors which have great video quality and great low light handling; Same as Raspberry Pi HQ cameras and Veye cameras;

-• Lower video feed glass-to-glass latency; As low as 40ms;
+• Lower video feed glass-to-glass latency; As low as 40 ms (on current hardware);

 • More compact.
-You don't need a SBC on your vehicle as the OpenIPC hardware is a SBC;
+You don't need a SBC on your vehicle anymore as the OpenIPC hardware itself is a SBC;

 To read more about what OpenIPC is, visit OpenIPC website